Monkeystation/photanol-com/src/pages/index.md

       title: The first patent
       icon: /img/roadmap_patent.png
       image: /img/timeline-1.png
-      text: "Our biotech revolution was officially born when we gained our first patent.
-Filed in 2008 by Prof. Klaas Hellingwerf (our CSO).
-Prof. Klaas’ lab trials at UvA (University of Amsterdam) led to the successful initial findings around cyano-bacteria’s sustainable superpowers. "
+      text: "In 2008, two scientists at the University of Amsterdam pooled their respective expertise to address climate change.
+Prof. Klaas Hellingwerf’s speciality is microbial physiology; how organisms react and multiply.
+Prof. Joost Teixeira de Mattos' focus is fermentation.
+        Together they theorized it was possible to adapt bacteria to synthesize ethanol.
+Bioenergy that would be radically more efficient than fossil fuel.
+With the potential to create any carbon chemical.
+The real game-changer?
+Absorbing CO2.
+Based on cyanobacteria’s power to photosynthesize, the process the professors dreamt up extracts CO2 from the atmosphere while producing essential industrial compounds.
+Months of iteration in the lab led to success, our first patent and the birth of Photanol’s renewable revolution. "
     - year: "2012"
       title: Platform spin-out
       icon: /img/roadmap_spinout.png
       image: /img/screenshot-2020-09-05-at-08.46.11.png
-      text: >
+      text: >-
-        In order to nurture our fledgling circular revolution, we needed to demonstrate our commercial potential; evidencing that our technology could produce an entire platform of compounds.
-Transforming any chemical to sustainable.
+        In order to nurture our fledgling circular ambitions, we needed to demonstrate commercial potential.
+Our technology must be capable of producing an entire platform of compounds.
+Transforming any chemical to a sustainable one.
+Early investment rounds allowed us to form a dedicated Photanol team to power the effort.

-        Thanks to early investment we were able to form a dedicated Photanol team.
-The team went on to prove that our first patent could lead to many more; enhancing cyano-bacteria for 17 individual strains.
-And, that what we had on our hands could rock the world.
+        They validated that our first patent could lead to many more; enhancing cyanobacteria for 17 individual strains.
+Proving that what we had on our hands could rock the world.
 We were officially in the business of restoring balance on our planet.
     - year: "2014"
       title: Strategic partnership with Corbion
       icon: /img/roadmap_partnerships.png
       image: /img/corbion.jpg
       text: >-
-        A partner with a specific expertise and commercial need; Corbion is a fermentation expert.
-They make a whole load of lactic acid – the raw material needed for PLA (poly lactic acid used for biodegradable bioplastic packaging).
-Industrial PLA uses heaps of land and water, produces CO2 and is generally not great for the environmental footprint of global corporations.
+        Early success delivered the perfect moment for a partner with a shared vision for circular chemistry.
+One with specific expertise and a commercial need.
+Corbion is a fermentation expert.
+They produce lactic acid – the raw material needed for PLA (poly lactic acid used for biodegradable bioplastic packaging).

-        Thanks to our Corbion collab, we are able to synthesize lactic acid with huge mechanical strength, low toxicity, low flammability, using 40 times less land and 10.000 times less water.
+        The partnership with Corbion enabled us to develop renewable lactic acid with highest purity; made from CO<sub>2</sub>.
+Using 24 times less land and 25 times less water than traditional equivalents.
     - year: "2016"
       title: Strategic partnership with Nouryon
       icon: /img/roadmap_partnerships.png